 He is survived by his son, Roger Hines; mother Judith Hines; siblings Robert A. Hines, Pamela R. Neal-Gulusha (Paul), and Deborah C. Pierle (Kevin); as well as grandchildren Seth M. Hines (Brelyn Locke), Elijah Hines; and nieces and nephews Tanya Fullen, Amanda Hines, Robert Hines Jr "Scutter", Austin Pierle, and loved ones Leah Hardcastle, Brandon Hearsey, Christina Hardcastle and more.

-Visitation will be held on Tuesday, September 23, 2025, from 11-2 pm at Flanner Buchanan – Washington Park East (10722 East Washington Street, Indianapolis, Indiana 46229) with funeral services following at 2 pm.
-Brother Gary Pitcock will be presiding.
-Entombment will take place at Washington Park East Cemetery following the service.
+Visitation will be held on Tuesday, September 23, 2025, at Flanner Buchanan - Washington Park East (10722 East Washington Street, Indianapolis, Indiana, 46229) from 11 am - 2 pm with funeral services following at 2 pm.
+Burial will take place at Washington Park East Cemetery following services.

 To plant trees in memory, please visit the Sympathy Store.